-- Work with regional partners to connect to the Sebago to the Sea trail. - Partner with local snowmobile and ATV groups to create pedestrian and bike access to existing trails. - Build a trail connection between Sheri Gagnon Park, Raymond Village, and Route 302. - Increase trail, sidewalk, and bike lane connections to water access points and open spaces.
+- Work with regional partners to connect to the Sebago to the Sea trail. - Partner with local snowmobile and ATV groups to create pedestrian and bike access to existing trails. - Build safe, family-friendly trail connections between the Library, Sheri Gagnon Park, Raymond Village, and Route 302. - Increase trail, sidewalk, and bike lane connections to water access points and open spaces.